Ä¢¹½Ö±²¥

 Recommendation by the nominating committee is the preferred pathway to candidacy for the Ä¢¹½Ö±²¥ Board of Directors.
 Recommendation by the nominating committee will ensure a candidate is included on the ballot for both voting in advance of the annual meeting and at the regional caucus.

-• A declared candidate who has participated in the nominating committee process, but is not recommended by the committee can submit a petition signed by Ä¢¹½Ö±²¥ members representing at least 30% of that region’s eligible votes.
+• A declared candidate who has participated in the nominating committee process, but is not recommended by the committee, can submit a petition signed by Ä¢¹½Ö±²¥ members representing at least 30% of that region’s eligible votes.
 The petition must be submitted by Sept.
 1 of the election year.

 • A candidate also can be nominated from the floor at the regional caucus, but will have missed the opportunity to be included in advance voting prior to the annual meeting.